PiotrKarys/PiotrKarys/README.md

 💻 Fullstack wannabe who fell in love with backend!
-I build apps that mix Node.js and React with the magic of MongoDB.

 🎯 Goals:
 Become a backend ninja.
-Dive into AI and create something that outsmarts me. 😉